senkrad76/Anidea-for-SmartThings/README.md

 *The units are displayed incorrectly in the Settings area of the app because the first letter is being folded to upper case, turning correct abbreviations such as 'hPa' into the nonsensical 'HPa'.*

-At the time of writing, the most suitable metadata for UI purposes hasn't been determined and the tile is displaying humidity rather than temperature.
+At the time of writing, the alpha release of the CLI tool has been used to create a custom device presentation so the temperature displays on the dashboard tile.
+Without it the humidity seems to display.
+It is assumed this works for other users.

 ### Anidea for Aqara Vibration
 The reworking of the handler for the vibration sensor, model DJT11LM, is pretty much complete, with any further changes likely to be tidying up of the code.
 There has been one significant change from the original.
 'Vibration' is now mapped to the Acceleration Sensor capability and 'tilt' to the Motion Sensor, reversing the mapping in the 'bspranger' handler.
 The Acceleration Sensor capability is presented as a Vibration Sensor in the 'new' app and so it is an obvious change.